wechaty/wechaty/README.md

 - [x] Switch to AVA Test Runner
 - [ ] Rewrite to TypeScript
 - [ ] Events
-    - [ ] Use EventEmitter2 to emit message events, so we can use wildcard
+    - [ ] Use EventEmitter2 to emit message events so that we can use wildcard
         1. `message`
         2. `message.recv`
         3. `message.sent`